2600hz/kazoo/applications/crossbar/doc/temporal_rules.md

 ## Schema

-Schema for a temporal rules
+Schema for a temporal rules.